gmurin08/Android-Lights-Out-Game/README.md

 # Android-Lights-Out-Game

-A simple Android app that uses MVC architecture to implement a lights out game
+An Android app that uses MVC architecture to implement a simple game

 ### The Model